Freenove/Freenove_Remote_Control_Kit/readme.md

 ### Download

-Click the green "Clone or download" button, then click "Download ZIP" button in the pop-up window.
+Click the green "Clone" button, then click "Download ZIP" button in the pop-up window.
 Do NOT click the "Open in Desktop" button, it will lead you to install Github software.

 > If you meet any difficulties, please contact our technical team for help.